These budget bathroom ideas include fresh takes on wainscoting, tile, flooring, and more make it easy to trade up to one-of-a-kind style.

 Similar to shown: Check out etsy.com for salvaged shutters, starting at about $25 each.

 Add some variety underfoot by combining textures—in this case, wood planks and pebble tile—for an unexpected twist that brings the great outdoors inside.

 Similar to shown: Polished wine pebble tile, about $12 per square foot; Strata Stones

-Give the ceiling a lift by covering it in beadboard and extending it down the walls a bit for a canopy effect.
+Give the ceiling a lift with this budget bathroom idea by covering it in beadboard and extending it down the walls a bit for a canopy effect.
 Paint it a tranquil shade of sky blue to evoke the porch ceilings of yore.

 Add a curvy console towel rail and gleaming chrome legs to a wall-mount basin—or even swap out a pedestal base—for a style and storage boost.

 Similar to shown: American Standard Console Leg Set in chrome, about $330; The Home Depot

 Give a wall-to-wall mirror some focus with this bathroom remodel inspiration idea by hanging an oval mirror over it, above the sink.

 7. Distinctive Decals